Peleng tarsier

 The Peleng tarsier (Tarsius pelengensis), or the Peleng Island tarsier, is a nocturnal primate found on the island of Peleng, just east of Sulawesi, Indonesia.
+In western Peleng, the animal is called Lakasinding, while in the east, Siling.

 Description

 Tarsiers are small, agile primates, adapted for climbing, leaping and foraging at night.
 They have long fingers and toes with gripping pads, large eyes, large ears and greyish fur.
 The body is about 12.5 cm long, with a tail double this length.
 The adult weight is generally between 100 and 140 g, with males tending to be slightly larger than females.

 Distribution and habitat

 The Peleng tarsier is endemic to the island of Peleng, off the east coast of Sulawesi, and it may also be present on other smaller islands of the Banggai Archipelago.
 The natural habitat of this tarsier is primary forest; however, illegal logging and forest clearance has reduced the primary forest of the island to about 9% of its original extent.
 Little is known about the habitat requirement for this species, but other tarsier species have been found in secondary forest, or other non-primary habitat, so it seems likely that the Peleng tarsier can occupy similar habitat.
 Secondary forest occupies about 63% of the island, making 72% of the surface area potentially providing suitable habitat.